BalloonBox-Inc/near-oracle-algorithm/README.md

 Understand the credit score model at a glance.

-There are two distinct models, one for each of our chosen validators, namely Plaid & Coinbase.
+There are three distinct models, one for each of our chosen validators, namely Plaid, Coinbase & Covalent.

 [**Plaid model**](./images/logic_plaid.png) diagram and features: